phantomG0D/personal-learning-launcher/README.md

 ## Usage

 **1. Open a resource**
-Command: `learn open react tutorial`
+Command: `learn open react tutorial`(it opens the tutorial video at exact position where you have left...suitable for youtube else start a new)

 - Opens the link stored for the React tutorial in your default browser.